Bankwest Credit Cards

 The range of Bankwest credit cards include low rate, no annual fee, rewards, frequent flyer and business options.
 The range of personal cards also include premium platinum and World Mastercard options that provide additional perks for eligible cardholders, such as complimentary insurance and no international transaction fees.

 Balance transfer credit cards

-When you transfer your existing credit card balance to a new Bankwest credit card with a balance transfer offer, you can get a promotional low or 0% interest rate on the debt.
+When you transfer your existing credit card balance to a new Bankwest credit card with a balance transfer offer, you can get a low introductory or 0% p.a. interest rate on the debt.
 This allows you to save money on interest charges and pay down your debt faster during the introductory period.
 After that, a standard variable interest rate will apply to any debt remaining from the transfer.
 See our step-by-step guide on how to conduct a balance transfer with Bankwest for further information.

 Low rate credit cards

 Bankwest low rate credit cards offer a low, ongoing variable interest rate on purchases.
 If you carry a balance from month-to-month, this low rate can help you save money on interest charges when compared to regular credit cards.